iltuoconsulenteit/DocCropper/README.md

 - 🔔 Notification bell checks for updates and lets licensed users trigger upgrades with a PIN
 - ⏪ Rollback command restores the previous version if an update causes issues
 - ⬇️ Optional plugin adds a per-thumbnail PNG download button
+- 📠 Experimental plugin initiates scanning via a locally installed helper to access USB or network scanners

 ---